 - Preserve any content you may have collected during the event (photos, testimonials, videos, user-generated content, etc.).
 Organize it nicely and add it to your archive, to use in the future.

 - Run a survey among those who attended your event and find out their opinion.
 The specific survey type you use depends on you and what exactly you are looking for.
-But, just in case, we have a couple (more) resources on customer satisfaction feedback here and here.
+But, just in case, we have a couple (more) resources on customer feedback methods and how to improve customer satisfaction.

 Like it or not, event management is not a piece of cake.
 In general, being a corporate event planner is a thrill – but, like a Montagne Rousse, it will take you down before it can get you high.